bloom-works/discovery-playbook/sections/discover.md

 Gathering data can be a time consuming and intensive process.
 Data and information synthesis doesn’t need to (and often shouldn’t!) wait until the end of the project.
 Debrief information can help inform or drive synthesis, and you can consider this in how you structure your debriefs.

 For example, synthesize desk research or participant observation early on.
 Use this to inform research questions and moderation guides.
 Synthesize conversations with subject matter experts or organizational leaders to inform future data collection.
-This might look like:
+Here's how that could look:
 - Free association: 5 minutes silently writing down main ideas from an interview on a whiteboard, and 15 minutes discussing and affinity mapping (grouping similar items together into helpful themes)
 - Create a quadrant highlighting topic areas from the moderation guide you want to capture notes on